CMACH508/TransIAR/README.md

 # TransIAR-Net

-This repository contains the source code, trained model and part of the test set for our work: Towards an end-to-end prediction of rupture status of intracranial aneurysm via deep learning.
+This repository contains the source code, trained model and part of the test set for our work: A deep learning method for an end-to-end prediction of rupture status of intracranial aneurysm.